 Should You Stay at Tokyo Disney Resort?

-If you’d asked me this before my last trip to Tokyo I would have said no… but, after this trip, I do think that saying at Tokyo Disney Resort can be worth it for some people.
-Here’s what changed my mind and, what you might want to consider to help you make the right decision about whether staying at a hotel by Tokyo Disney is worth it for your trip.
+If you’d asked me this before my last trip to Tokyo I would have said no… but, after this trip, I changed my mind.
+Here’s why and what you might want to consider if you’re wondering whether staying at a hotel by Tokyo Disney is worth it for your trip.

 Exterior of Tokyo Disneyland Hotel taken from the monorail station at Tokyo Disneyland.